 The invitation for a representative of the China NB (as well as representative from other interested SC6 NBs) to attend an IEEE 802 Plenary session remains open.

-IEEE 802 believes that the alleged security defects asserted by the China NB have all been shown to be not valid.
-Without technical substantiation of any related concerns, IEEE 802 cannot consider modification of the existing IEEE 802 or ISO standards.
+IEEE 802 believes that the alleged security defects asserted by the China NB are not valid.
+Without technical substantiation of any related concerns, IEEE 802 cannot consider modification of the existing IEEE 802 standards.